 Even with the weeks she lost to her depression, Danielle's is a success story.
 It is far more common that women have difficulty getting access to treatment for postpartum depression.
 "We're in a crisis, with rising maternal mortality, morbidity, suicide," Dr. Richards says.
-"A contributing factor is the lack of access to care."
-Too many women are faced with scant options, such as weeks-long wait times for private mental health providers that don't take insurance and charge exorbitant rates - and even those are few and far between, she says.
-"It's a huge problem in the field, resting on the shoulders of a broken health care system.
+"A contributing factor with scant options, such as weeks-long wait times for private mental health providers that don't take insurance and charge exorbitant rates - and even those are few and far between, she of a broken health care system.
 But what can we do about it?"